LOADING ...

 No racist beliefs, no rest 'til free

-No racist beliefs, no rest 'til we're
+No racist beliefs, no 'til we're free

-You've exploited and the music, the moment
+exploited and stolen the music, the moment

 The magic, the passion, the fashion, you toy

-The culture was never yours to better
+The culture was yours to make better

-You're Miley, you're Elvis, Iggy Azalea
+You're Miley, Elvis, you're Iggy Azalea

 Fake and so plastic, you've heisted the

-Grandmaster Flash'd go slap it, you bastard
+That Grandmaster go slap it, you bastard

-All the money you made
+All the that you made

 Go buy a big-ass lawn, go your big-ass house

-Get a big-ass fence, keep out
+Get a fence, keep people out

 There's no way for you to even out